ujjwalguptaofficial/jsstore.docs/content/tutorial/get-started.md

 In the above code -

-* Line 1 - Storing the JsStore connection in a variable 'connection'.
+* Line 1 - Create a JsStore connection.
-* Line 2 - Declared a function initJsStore which will create the database using provided schema in IndexedDB.
+* Line 2 - method initJsStore will create the database using provided schema in IndexedDB.

 <br>
-**Note :-** The connection object will be used to execute future queries so we dont need to initiate it multiple times.
+**Note :-** The connection variable will be used to execute future queries so we don't need to initiate it multiple times.

 #### Inserting data